New Tampa VPS capacity is live. Deploy a server in minutes.

 Read SLA

-Open a ticket when you need help with the host, network, virtualization layer, billing, or platform behavior.
+Open a ticket when you need help with the host, network, virtualization layer, billing, or service behavior.

-Deploy a small VPS, run the first-hour checks, then move up when the workload needs more CPU, RAM, storage, or backup coverage.
+Start small, install your stack, and move up when the workload needs more CPU, memory, storage, bandwidth, or backup coverage.